rp-rs/rp-hal/rp235x-hal-examples/README.md

 `--target thumbv8m.main-none-eabihf` instead of `--target riscv32imac-unknown-none-elf`.

-To build, flash and start the application on the RP235x you use `cargo run` with one of the following commands:
+To build, flash and start the application on the RP235x you use `cargo run` with one of the following commands.
+Note: be sure the RP235x is in BOOTSEL mode before using the `run` command because we use `picotool` to flash and run the binary:

 ```console
 $ cargo run --target thumbv8m.main-none-eabihf --bin blinky